High School Admission

 A high school cadet may be permitted to take college courses concurrently with high school courses with permission of the appropriate Associate Dean and the Vice Dean/High School Principal.

-A cadet, concurrent enrolled, will be enrolled in a college course and the high school equivalent of the college course (HIST 1110 and HIST 1110H).
+A cadet, dual-enrolled, will be enrolled in a college course and the high school equivalent of the college course (HIST 2113 and HIST 2113H).
 The cadet will have an official college transcript separate from the high school transcript.
 The college transcript will contain only college semester hours and grades.
 The high school transcript will indicate .50 credit for a 3.00 or more semester hour course and .25 credit for a 1.00 course.
 The semester and cumulative Grade Point Average for both high school and college will be affected by the grade earned.

-A cadet may satisfy the requirement for the high school diploma while enrolled in college subjects through concurrent enrollment.
+A cadet may satisfy the requirement for the high school diploma while enrolled in college subjects through dual-enrollment.

 High School Graduation Requirements

 The NMMI high school curriculum is a college preparatory curriculum.
 Twenty-three (23) credits are required for graduation.
 NMMI graduates must successfully pass NMMI English courses 4A and 4B, and a minimum of one year of NMMI mathematics at the Algebra 2 level or above.
 All students must take a math placement exam to be placed into a course in our Algebra sequence and must complete the NMMI math sequence through Algebra 2B regardless of transfer credit.